janjiralakirankumar/DevOpsEssentials/README.md

 Change the following data in variables.tf File.
 1. Edit the **Allocated Region** (**Ex:** ap-south-1) & **AMI ID** of same region,
 2. Replace the same **Security Group ID** Created for the Anchor Server
-3. **KeyPair Name** (Example: "**YourName**-CICDlab-KeyPair")
+3. Add your Name for **KeyPair** (Example: "**YourName**-CICDlab-KeyPair")

 ```
 variable "region" {
     default = "us-east-1"
 }

 # Change the SG ID.
-You can use the same SG id used for your CICD anchor server
+You can use the same SG ID used for your CICD anchor server
-# Basically the SG should open ports 22, 80, 8080, 9999 and 4243
+# Basically the SG should open ports 22, 80, 8080, 9999, and 4243
 variable  "sg_id" {
     default = "sg-06dc8863d3ed3d280" # us-east-1
 }